GAISSA-UPC/HF_diversity/README.md

 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── models             <- Notebooks and datasets regarding model election and Kappa computing
+|
 ├── notebooks          <- Jupyter notebooks.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         HF_diversity and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting